AIDesigners/Gul/README.md

 </i></code></pre>

 <p align="justify">Technically Gul is a python package which calls to Caffe C++ bindings to perform actual computations.
 Because nothing more than NumPy vectors summation is carried out in Python itself during NN surgeries, Gul adds only small overhead to overall computations.
-On the other hand, it provides all the power of general purpose language for dynamic NN assembling and rich collection of libraries, one to mention is NTLK.</p>
+On the other hand, it provides all the power of general purpose language for dynamic NN assembling and rich collection of libraries, one to mention is <a href="http://www.nltk.org/"NLTK</a>.</p>

 ## What it can be useful for?